Aman2221/aman2221/README.md

 ## I'm a Web Developer, and Student !

-- 🔭 I’m currently working on a Web Application!
+- 🔭 I’m currently working on a Web Application
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking for internships
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to read books on Cosmology